 • The results of audits — internal, regulator, and external are reviewed and commitments monitored and tracked to completion.

-• ADVANCED TECHNOLOGIES has environmental emergency plans.
+• Vonino has environmental emergency plans.
 These plans balance privacy of personal information with access to information for employees and the community.

 Prevention of Pollution